Genivia/ugrep/README.md

 ### Displaying file, line, column, and byte offset info with -H, -n, -k, -b, and -T

+    -b, --byte-offset
+            The offset in bytes of a matched line is displayed in front of the respective matched line.
+When used with option -u, displays the offset in bytes of each pattern matched.
+Byte offsets are exact for ASCII, UTF-8, and raw binary input.
+Otherwise, the byte offset in the UTF-8 converted input is displayed.
+    -H, --with-filename
+            Always print the filename with output lines.
+This is the default when there is more than one file to search.
+    -k, --column-number
+            The column number of a matched pattern is displayed in front of the respective matched line, starting at column 1.
+Tabs are expanded when columns are counted, see option --tabs.
+    -n, --line-number
+            Each output line is preceded by its relative line number in the file, starting at line 1.
+The line number counter is reset for each file processed.
+    -T, --initial-tab
+            Add a tab space to separate the file name, line number, column number, and byte offset with the matched line.

 To display the file name `-H`, line `-n`, and column `-k` numbers of matches in `myfile.cpp`, with spaces and tabs to space the columns apart with `-T`: